 Work Requirements and Course Credit

-Available positions are listed on the Postings page.
-Students may also locate their own Host organization.
+Available positions are listed on the Postings page here.
+Students may also locate their own Host Organization.

 A student participating in an Internship is under the direction of the host organization, but also must fulfill requirements set by the Faculty Sponsor.
-The minimum time required to earn 3 course credits is 150 hours, which normally is 10 hours per week for the 15-week semester, but can be worked at a different pace.
-Students may receive 1 or 2 credits for their internships, in which case they must work 50 hours per credit hour.
-Students should arrange their anticipated schedules with their hosts and specify them on their Internship Agreements.
+The minimum time required to earn 3-course credits is 120 hours, which normally is 8 hours per week for the 15-week Fall or Spring semester or 12 hours per week during the 10-week summer semester.
+Students may receive 1 or 2 credits for their internships, in which case they must work 40 hours per credit hour.
+Students should arrange their anticipated schedules with their hosts and specify them on the Internship Agreement Form.